Lab 12: SQL

 sqlite> SELECT * FROM students LIMIT 30; -- This is a comment. * is shorthand for all columns!

-______selects first 30 records from students;
+selects first 30 records from students;

 sqlite> SELECT color FROM students WHERE number = 16;

-______selects the color from students who said their favorite number was 16;
+selects the color from students who said their favorite number was 16;

 sqlite> SELECT song, pet FROM students WHERE color = "blue" AND date = "12/25";

-______selects the song and pet from students who said their favorite color was blue and picked December 25th;
+selects the song and pet from students who said their favorite color was blue and picked December 25th;

 Q2: Obedience